-- Laser assisted in situ keratomileusis is abbreviated as LASIK.
+- Laser Assisted in situ keratomileuses is abbreviated as LASIK.
 It is a refractive error correction treatment for near-sightedness, far-sightedness, astigmatism and presbyopia.
 LASIK treatment requires less than one minute for each eye; the total procedure lasts about fifteen minutes per eye.
-LASIK is proven to be safe and effective with the combination of Wavefront as it makes LASIK treatment completely blade-free unlike the traditional methods, hence a quick recovery time is achieved:
+LASIK is proven to be safe and effective with the combination of Wavefront as it makes LASIK treatment completely blade-free, unlike the traditional methods, hence a quick recovery time is achieved:

 - A WaveFront machine maps the eye for vision errors.